iXioN/python-length-converter/README.md

 python-lenght-converter
 =======================

-a simple convert between length units
+a simple library convert between length units

+The units to be supported are: metre (m), yard (yd) and inch (in).